 Recently, due to the rapidly growing popularity of ketamine as a treatment for depression, the American Psychiatric Association (APA) published a consensus statement about its use, acknowledging the fact that it may be a breakthrough depression treatment, but that there isn’t enough research about exactly how ketamine works, or if there are any long-term implications.
 Now, as ketamine is more and more often used to treat chronic pain, pain doctors are asking for a consensus statement of their own.
 The American Society of Regional Anesthesia and Pain Medicine is preparing a set of guidelines for the use of ketamine in pain management that should be available by October 2017.

 Disability due to chronic pain costs our national economy over $100 million annually.
 It effects 70-million individuals – and counting.
 With the opioid epidemic growing worse each day, more effective pain management options are needed, and fast.
 It’s exciting to watch ketamine’s evolution, as it brings new hope to so many people suffering from physical and emotional pain.
 As more studies are conducted, and more research becomes available, we can only imagine that more and more people will benefit from its use.

-If you or a loved one is suffering from a chronic pain condition and is in need of a fibromyalgia treatment, or relief from the symptoms of CRPS, RDS, Lyme disease, depression, PTSD or other psychiatric illness, contact Vitalitas Denver using the brief form below.
-We’re happy to provide you with a free consultation to discuss your needs and determine whether ketamine infusion therapy is the right path for you.
+If you or a loved one is suffering from a chronic pain condition and is in need of fibromyalgia treatment, or relief from the symptoms of CRPS, RDS, Lyme disease, depression, PTSD, or other psychiatric illnesses, contact Vitalitas Denver using the brief form below.
+We’re happy to discuss your needs and determine whether ketamine infusion therapy is the right path for you.